 Along with growing physically larger for several years, it also takes a Maine Coon longer to mature mentally than most other feline breeds.
 The gentle giant retains their playful kitten-like personality well into adulthood.
 Owners should be aware of this extended growth cycle and remember that these cats will not be fully grown for a few years.

 Regarding this breed’s growth, keep in mind that it takes them longer to reach their full size than other kittens.
 They will add about 2 pounds per week after about three months of age until almost a year.
 Many owners have questions about this rapid growth rate and can even grow worried about their cats gaining too much weight.
 Some owners often wonder if all Maine Coons get so big, and the answer is that not reach 20 or more pounds.
 Some kitties remain smaller and look similar to other feline breeds.

 How Big Do Maine Coon Cats Get?

 These gentle giants are known for their generous size.
-To give an accurate picture of how big they are, we should first talk about the size of an average housecat.
+To give an accurate picture of how big they are, we should first talk about the size of an average house cat.
 On average most cat breeds reach about 8 to 12 pounds.
 Most domestic felines reach between eight and 10 inches tall and measure approximately 18 inches, excluding their tails.
 The average cat’s tail measures about 12 inches.
 This can all vary depending on breed, gender, and lifestyle.

 Even on the smaller side, the gentle giant is much bigger than the average house cat.
 Males are significantly larger than females of the same breed.
 Adult females average 8 to 15 pounds, though many get much larger.
 Males can reach 15 to 20 pounds, but it is quite common for them to reach 20 or even 25 pounds or more.
-This breed of cats is much heavier than the average domestic feline, even on the smaller side.
+This breed of cat is much heavier than the average domestic feline, even on the smaller side.

-A female can stand between 8 to 15 inches tall, and many have grown even taller.
+A female can stand between 8 and 15 inches tall, and many have grown taller.
 Males will reach a height of 10 to 16 inches on average, though they often grow taller.
 Females and males can reach 19 – 40 or more inches long.
 Currently, the longest on record comes in at a whopping 48.5 inches long, excluding the tail.

 The gentle giant’s tail is long and fluffy.
 Tails will continue to grow until this feisty feline reaches full size.
 They range from 11 to 16 inches in length.
 Some have been recorded as being over 17 inches long.